craftedmedia/XperienceCommunity.GeoLocation/README.md

 You can obtain a MaxMind db by signing up here: https://www.maxmind.com/en/geolite2/signup

+Once you've signed up, download a free (or paid) database and place it in the aforementioned directory.

+#### Deployment
-Once you've signed up, download a free (or paid) database and place it in the aforementioned directory and ensure that the databases are copied to the output directory when deploying, e.g edit csproj to include:
+You must ensure that the MaxMind databases are copied to the output directory when deploying, e.g edit csproj to include:

 ```
 <ItemGroup>